tmoreton/trckfi/_posts/five-truths-about-personal-finance.md

 * **Payday Loans:** Payday loans might offer quick cash, but they come with sky-high interest rates that can leave you drowning in debt.
 Avoid them whenever possible, as they can trap you in a cycle of borrowing and debt.

-* 8**Consumer Loans for Depreciating Assets:** Financing luxury items that depreciate in value over time, like luxury vehicles or expensive electronics, through consumer loans can lead to owing more on the item than it is worth.
+* **Consumer Loans for Depreciating Assets:** Financing luxury items that depreciate in value over time, like luxury vehicles or expensive electronics, through consumer loans can lead to owing more on the item than it is worth.
 Avoid financing items that don't hold their value over time.

 ### Managing Debt Wisely
 Tips to manage your debt: